GrahamCobb/extents-lists/README.md

 	extents-list /mnt/data -path /mnt/data/some/directory -prune -o -path /mnt/data/some/other/directory -prune -o >/tmp/remaining.extents
 	extents-difference /tmp/directory.extents /tmp/remaining.extents >/tmp/to-be-removed.extents
 ```

+Be warned: the last two examples take a very LONG TIME (and require a lot of space in $TMPDIR)
+as they effectively have to get the file extents for every file on the disk (and sort them multiple times).
+They take over 6 hours on my system!

 ## Notices
 Copyright (c) 2016 Graham R. Cobb.